Gyuyoung/eur-kor/README.md

-# EUR-BRL
+# EUR-KOR

-A simple extension that compares the price of the Euro with the Brazilian Reais, to show if is increasing or not.
+A simple extension that compares the price of the Euro to the South Korean Won, to show if it is increasing or not.